momagu/digitalpsychologylab.github.io/index.md

   Eating Disorders"
 ---

 Self-guided digital interventions for the treatment of eating disorders (<a class="gls" href="#eds">EDs</a>) are becoming increasingly popular.
 However, the effectiveness of these interventions is still under investigation.
-The meta-analysis "User Experiences of and Preferences for Self-Guided Digital Interventions for the Treatment of Mild to Moderate Eating Disorders" by Cheung et al. (2025) aims to provide insights into the user experiences and preferences for these interventions.
+The meta-analysis "User Experiences of and Preferences for Self-Guided Digital Interventions for the Treatment of Mild to Moderate Eating Disorders" by <a href="https://doi.org/10.2196/57795">Cheung et al. (2025)</a>  aims to provide insights into the user experiences and preferences for these interventions.

 <div class="highlight-box" markdown="1">